TECNAUTIC System Overview

 continuously down to zero and the LCD can be back lit for night time viewing.

-Tecnautic Displays offer more
+Tecnautic Displays offer more flexibility and more safety

 In addition to the bus connection, every

 display unit can be individually connected to one analog and one digital